Measure A

 Six grant programs benefit from Measure A funding, supporting the shared mission of preserving, protecting, and enriching the natural beauty of Marin's parks and open spaces, and providing recreational opportunities for the enjoyment of all generations.

-• Breathe/Respira Community Grants: Awarded annually, these grants provide funding to non-profit organizations that help connect underserved members of the community with parks and open space.
+• Breathe/Respira Community Grants: Awarded annually, these competitive grants provide funding to non-profit organizations that help connect underserved members of the community with parks and open space.
 Learn more about how to apply.

 • Farmland Preservation Program Grants: These matching grants help purchase permanent conservation easements of properties in productive agriculture use.
 Since 2014, 6,693 acres have been protected.
-Learn more.
+Learn more about Farmland Preservation Grants

 • Marin Resource Conservation District Matching Grants: Awarded to support RCD programs that increase biodiversity, reduce greenhouse gas emissions, sequester carbon, and create wildlife habitat on Marin lands.
 Learn more about Marin RCD.